Overview

 The TIBUS bus station is located just outside the station’s main entrance.
 This is the primary hub for long-distance coaches (like FlixBus) to other Italian and European cities.

-If your flight departs from Gates E, you will likely take a short, automated shuttle train after security.
-It is reliable and frequent, but once you cross to the satellite terminal, you cannot easily return to the main shopping area.
-Do your duty-free browsing before taking the shuttle.
+If your flight departs from Gates E, you will board a short automated shuttle train after security.
+Once across, returning to the main shopping area is not possible — do your duty-free browsing before boarding.

 Security & Screening